WFP-VAM/DataBridgesKnots/README.md

 ## Configuration
 1. Create a ```data_bridges_api_config.yaml``` in the main folder you're running your core from.
+2. The structure of the file is:
+    ```
+    NAME: ''
+    VERSION : ''
+    KEY: ''
+    SECRET: ''
+    SCOPES:
+    - ''
+    - ''
+    ```
-2. Replace your_api_key and your_api_secret with your actual API key and secret from the Data Bridges API.
+1. Replace your_api_key and your_api_secret with your actual API key and secret from the Data Bridges API.
 Update the SCOPES list with the required scopes for your use case.
-3. (For WFP users) Credentials and scopes for DataBridges API can be requested by opening a ticket with the [TEC Digital Core team](https://dev.azure.com/worldfoodprogramme/Digital%20Core/_workitems).
+2. (For WFP users) Credentials and scopes for DataBridges API can be requested by opening a ticket with the [TEC Digital Core team](https://dev.azure.com/worldfoodprogramme/Digital%20Core/_workitems).
 See [documentation](https://docs.api.wfp.org/consumers/index.html#application-accounts)

 ### Python